 On March 27, VA shared its COVID-19 response plan.
+We updated the plan in August and added five additional appendices.
 This best-practice guide is a valuable tool, which may be useful nationwide for the medical community.

-VA has administered over 820,709 COVID-19 tests nationwide, while taking aggressive steps to prevent COVID-19 transmission.
+VA is taking aggressive steps to prevent COVID-19 transmission.

 These measures include outreach to Veterans and staff, clinical screening at VA health care facilities, and protective procedures for patients admitted to community living centers and spinal cord injury units.

 COVID-19 Vaccines:VA is working in close collaboration with the Centers for Disease Control and Prevention (CDC) and other federal partners to provide COVID-19 vaccinations initially to front-line VA health care workers and Veterans residing in long-term care units in VA medical centers across the country.
 As vaccine supplies increase, VA's ultimate goal is to offer COVID-19 vaccinations to all eligible Veterans and employees who want to be vaccinated.